Introduction to prop making for film, TV, theatre and display

 By the end of this course you should be able to...

-- Carve basic or more advanced forms in polystyrene or Styrofoam.
+- Carve a basic sculpt in polystyrene or Styrofoam.

-- Make a one-piece or two-piece mould and cast in Jesmonite.
+- Make a one-piece mould and cast in Jesmonite.

 - Understand the concept of life casting and make at least one cast.